qobilidop/srcnn/Note on Conda Environment.md

 ```
 source activate my_env
 ```
-When you want to stop using this envinronment, type in
+When you want to stop using this envinronment, run
 ```
 source deactivate
 ```